ncatlab/nlab-content/pages/7/4/7/0/747/content.md

 On the other hand the cofibrancy condition on objects is entirely _trivial_ in the global and local injective model structure: since a cofibration there is just an objectwise cofibration, and since every [[simplicial set]] is cofibrant, every object is injective cofibrant.

 But the cofibrant objects in the projective structure are not too nasty either: every object that is degreewise a coproduct of representables is cofibrant.
-In particular the [[?ech nerve]]s of any _[[good cover]]_ (see below for more details) is a projectively cofibrant object.
+In particular the [[Čech nerve]]s of any _[[good cover]]_ (see below for more details) is a projectively cofibrant object.

 A **cofibrant replacement** functor in the local projective structure  is discussed in